 It is not just the scenery and food that should draw you to Puglia during the winter months, as the many local events are also experiences you don’t want to miss:

-Until January 20, the town of Novoli in Puglia is painted red and a huge bonfire, measuring 20 metres wide is lit on January 16 in celebration of St Anthony the Abbot.
+Until late January, the town of Novoli in Puglia is painted red and a huge bonfire, measuring 20 metres wide is lit on January 16 in celebration of St Anthony the Abbot.
 It is one of the regions’ most popular winter events attracting tens of thousands of people, filled with folklore and religiosity and provides attendees with a marvellous atmosphere of music, art and entertainment.